pazniak/vim-faq/README.md

  + Mouse
  + Select with mouse, --(visual)-- , copy and paste with y p yy [p ]p P
+ + Undo/redo with u and Ctrl+R
  + Let vim hint you with :set wildmenu
  + Spell checking with :set spell and z=
  + Building projects and error messages with :set makeprg and :cw, :cc, :cn and @:
+ + Building on external host, virtual machine, from Windows on Linux
  + Searching everywhere and jumping to locations with :lvim, :lwin, :ll, :lne and @:
+ + Searching current buffer with / /\v and n N
+ + Searching current line with f and ;
  + Tabs to hold several views with :tabn, :tabc and gt gT for cycling
  + Windows to create views with :new :vnew :q :split :vsplit :resize ZZ ZQ
  + Buffers for editing multiple files with :ls :e :b :bd :bn :bp Ctrl-^ Ctrl-o Ctrl-i